- Asia & the Middle East

 Day 2 – Lubango

-Transfer to the airport and fly to Lubango, the main city in southern Angola.
+Explore the key sights of Luanda, with impressive old colonial buildings, bustling markets and the Forteleza de Sao Miguel.
+Later transfer to the airport and fly to Lubango, the main city in southern Angola.
 Set in a lush valley guarded by a statue of Christ, Lubango is rich in colonial heritage mixed with the vibrancy of local culture.
-We explore the city on foot and by vehicle.
 Overnight tourist class hotel.
 (BD)

 Day 3 – Oncocua